 - Where appropriate, provide additional narratives completed by co-instructors or Teaching Assistants.
 These individuals may be called as factual witnesses should a hearing take place.

 - Sanctioning is a highly individualized decision.
 Faculty members may impose sanctions up to and including no credit for the class.
-For more information on available sanctions, please refer to the Educational Sanctions page.
+For more information on available sanctions, please refer to section 9 of the Code of Student Conduct.
 Cases that should be considered for more serious sanctions would require further review through an academic integrity hearing, which could result in suspension or expulsion should the situation call for such sanctions.
 Sanctions will differ depending on the severity of misconduct, how the class was informed of expectations regarding academic integrity, and the specific circumstances surrounding the incident.

 There are a number of ways to arrange to meet with students in these situations.
 Here are a few recommendations:

 - return a copy of the exam in question to the student with no grade but with a note to set up a meeting to discuss the test

 - approach the student(s) after class when they are not in the presence of their classmates and schedule a convenient time to meet